pkamath2/nsynth-pitch-estimation/README.md

 1. Download NSynth JSON dataset from https://magenta.tensorflow.org/datasets/nsynth#files
 2. Copy the `data/nsynth<train/test/valid>/examples-subset-full-acoustic-3000.json` from this repo to the downloaded data folder (parallel to the datasets existing train/test/valid examples.json file)
 3. Update the config/config.json in this repo with your local data directory.
-4. Run the script `python main.py --operation=train`
+4. Run the script `python -W ignore main.py --operation=train`

 Training for 100 epoch takes around 2.5hrs on the GPU specified in the runtime environment.